 Information on this page has been provided by the Environment Agency and was correct at the time of upload.
 The Flood Hub is not responsible for any information held on this page.
 For any enquiries, see the Contact section of the page.

-In August 2019, work began on the £4 million scheme to manage flood risk in Rickerby, Cumbria.
+In August 2019, work began on the new flood risk management scheme in Rickerby, Cumbria.

 The Rickerby Flood Risk Management Scheme, developed by the Environment Agency, will reduce flood risk for residents who were flooded during Storm Desmond in 2015.